avine/formation-angular-base/doc/workbook/public/10_http_client.md

 #### Updating the `App` component

-- Subcribe to `CatalogResource.fetchProducts` method in the `App` class constructor, to trigger data fetching
+- Subscribe to `CatalogResource.fetchProducts` method in the `App` class constructor, to trigger data fetching

 <!-- separator-vertical -->